Quick Scroll:What is The Banting Diet?

 5. Never over eat and never under eat - Beginner Banters have a habit of either eating too much or too little.
 Just because you are confined to a low carb diet it doesn't mean you can eat as much fat as you like.
 At the end of the day if you eat more calories than you burn you will still put on weight.

-On the other hand don't under eat.
+On the other hand don't under eat while being on the Banting Diet.
 Fat contain fewer calories compared to carbohydrates so you will probably need to eat more than you expect.
 If you become extremely hungry during the Banting diet chances are you are either under eating or you have not been eating enough fat.
 The great thing about this diet is fat is a lot more filling than carbohydrates so you shouldn't feel much hunger at all if done properly.

 6. Try not to consume too much protein - The Banting diet is a high fat, low carb diet and NOT a high protein diet.
 The main point of the Banting Diet is to cut out the carbohydrates from your diet and replace it with more fat.
 Don't focus on increasing your protein intake.
 You will naturally get enough protein with all the vegetables and meat you will eat.